Dried and salted cod: Culinary uses

 In several islands of the West Indies, it forms the basis of the common dish saltfish.
 In Jamaica, the national dish is ackee and saltfish.
 In Bermuda, it is served with potatoes, avocado, banana and boiled egg in the traditional codfish and potato breakfast.
 In some regions of Mexico, it is fried with egg batter, then simmered in red sauce and served for Christmas dinner.
+Salted cod is very popular in Puerto Rico where it is used in many traditional dishes such as bacalaíto, buñuelos de bacalao, cod salad tossed with a variety of ingredients and anchovy caper vinaigrette (serenata de bacalao), cod stewed (bacalao a la Vizcaina) stuffed in coconut arepas, one-pot coconut rice and cod (arroz con bacalao y coco), guanime with coconut stew bacalao, and caldo santo a soup similar to sancocho made with coconut milk and cod.
+Lares Ice Cream Parlor in Lares, Puerto Rico is known for bacalao ice cream.
+In the Dominican Republic it is typically stewed in a heavy tomato sauce and oregano base or served on Lent with boiled eggs, potatoes, sliced raw red onion and bell peppers.

 In Liverpool, England, prior to the post-war slum clearances, especially around the docks, salt fish was a popular traditional Sunday morning breakfast.